shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/18-React/01-ES6/09-Promise.md

-Absolutely!
+- Absolutely!
 Promises in ES6 brought a significant improvement to handling asynchronous operations, making the code more readable and manageable.
 Let's break down the basics:

+- A Promise in JavaScript is an object that represents the eventual completion or failure of an asynchronous operation and its resulting value.
+It's a way to handle asynchronous code more elegantly and avoid the infamous "callback hell."

+- A Promise can be in one of three states:

+1. Pending: The initial state; the promise is neither fulfilled nor rejected.

+2. Fulfilled: The operation completed successfully, and the promise has a resulting value.

+3. Rejected: The operation failed, and the promise has a reason for the failure.

+Here's the basic structure of a Promise:

 ### Creating a Promise: